The most common mistake when choosing a space

 • What is the maximum legal capacity specified in the operating license?

-A good venue manager answers these questions without hesitation.
-One who only mentions the gross dimensions and changes the subject is a red flag.
-For every assignment, we scout multiple venues based on exactly these criteria—not on the brochure, but on the actual floor measurements.
+A good property manager answers these questions without hesitation.
+One who only mentions the gross square footage and changes the subject is a red flag.
+For every assignment, we visit multiple locations based on exactly these criteria: not what’s in the brochure, but the actual floor area.

 Ready to find the right space?